Super-Thomas/MA35D1_SPI_SLAVE_WITH_DMA/ReadMe.md

 ---

 ## 🚀 Build & Test Guide

+### Hardware Modification (Mandatory for NUMAKER-MA35D1)
+Before testing, ensure the following hardware adjustment is made to avoid signal contention:

+* **Remove UART11 Series Resistors**: On the NUMAKER-MA35D1 board, pins **PL.0, PL.1, PL.2, and PL.3** are shared with **UART11**.
+You must physically remove the series resistors connecting these pins to the UART11 interface to ensure clean SPI2 signals.

 ### Build Instructions
 1.  **Kernel Build**: Overwrite the existing kernel source with the provided `spi-ma35d1-spi.c` and update your DTS file.
 Rebuild the kernel image and flash it to the board.